Myomectomy: Overview and Options at PGOMG

 Hysteroscopic myomectomy: placing a small camera through the cervix used to remove a fibroid from within the cavity of the uterus.
 There are no incisions and this can be done under a light anesthetic.

-Laparoscopic or robotic Myomectomy: small incisions are made on the abdomen which allows the surgeon to put instruments into the abdominal cavity to remove the fibroids and repair the uterus.
+Laparoscopic myomectomy: small incisions are made on the abdomen which allows the surgeon to put instruments into the abdominal cavity to remove the fibroids and repair the uterus.
 This is same day surgery done under a general anesthetic.
 This can also be done through an open abdominal incision.

 Return to Minimally Invasive Surgical page.